-In the next line the dialog between the assistant and the user starts.
+In the next line the dialog between the chatbot and the user starts.
 It begins with a so-called intent, which is indicated by the * character followed by its identifier.
 An intent is an intention of the user, for example, the question whether the user’s conversation partner is a bot.
 This intent also has a name, in this example is_bot.

 We will go into the various forms of this question in the description of Natural Language Understanding (NLU).